josh3rill/XMeX/README.md

+Sure, I'll create a comprehensive README document for your XMeX project, including the project's setup instructions and design decisions.

+---

 # XMeX

- Employment accessment
+Employment assessment project for managing and displaying stock data.

 ## Project Setup

-This project was initialized with Docker.
+This project is initialized with Docker.
 Follow the steps below to set up and run the project.

 ### Prerequisites